TYLANDER/SketchSite/README.md

 ## Usage
 1. **Draw:** Use your finger or Apple Pencil to sketch UI elements on the canvas.
+2. **Library:** Tap "Library" to add pre-built components from the organized component library.
-2. **Undo/Redo:** Instantly undo or redo your last drawing actions using the toolbar.
+3. **Undo/Redo:** Instantly undo or redo your last drawing actions using the toolbar.
-3. **Annotate:** Add text labels to clarify intent (e.g., "CTA", "Profile Image").
+4. **Annotate:** Add text labels to clarify intent (e.g., "CTA", "Profile Image").
-4. **Analyze:** Tap "Generate" to run Vision and AI analysis.
+5. **Analyze:** Tap "Generate" to run Vision and AI analysis.
-5. **Edit:** Tap any blue rectangle to open the Inspector and change its type, label, or size.
+6. **Edit:** Tap any blue rectangle to open the Inspector and change its type, label, or size.
-6. **Regenerate:** Use the Regenerate button to rerun code generation with the current detection results.
+7. **Regenerate:** Use the Regenerate button to rerun code generation with the current detection results.
-7. **Preview:** Tap the browser icon to preview your generated HTML/CSS live in the app.
+8. **Preview:** Tap the browser icon to preview your generated HTML/CSS live in the app.
-8. **Export:** Preview, copy, or share the generated code.
+9. **Export:** Preview, copy, or share the generated code.

 ---